Connect with us

 Paul Markowski/Penn State

 Through all of this, the teams stay in contact using text messages and software that allows us to see everyone’s position relative to the latest radar images.
-We’re also watching the for the next day so we can plan where to go next and find hotel rooms and, hopefully, a late dinner.
+We’re also watching the forecast for the next day so we can plan where to go next and find hotel rooms and, hopefully, a late dinner.

 What do all those instruments tell you about the storm?